Scaling up food production: 12 dos and don’ts

 11. DO reevaluate cleaning methods.

 Changes in formulation and equipment sizing impact cleaning.
-As equipment becomes larger, cleaning by hand becomes less efficient.
+As equipment becomes larger, cleaning by hand becomes less efficient when scaling up food production.

 - Are the walls, floor and ceiling of your facility made of materials that won’t trap microorganisms?
 Are the floor drains easily cleanable and sanitary?